Silvio Berlusconi: Italy's eternal comeback king

 With his oiled-back hair and winning smile, he has ruled Italy for more than nine years in total.

-He became renowned around the world for his buffoonish gaffes, friendships with the likes of Russian President Vladimir Putin and late Libyan dictator Moamer Kadhafi, and a colourful private life epitomised by his notorious "bunga bunga" sex parties.
+He became renowned around the world for his buffoonish gaffes and a colourful private life epitomised by his notorious "bunga bunga" sex parties.

-Today, his smile is noticeably a little frozen, the facelifts and make-up laid on "as thick as the carpet," according to an editorial from La Repubblica newspaper, have left the veteran leader somewhat transformed.
+Today his smile is noticeably a little frozen, and the facelifts and make-up -- laid on "as thick as the carpet," according to an editorial from La Repubblica newspaper -- have left the veteran leader somewhat transformed.

 - Football glory -